judka-uriel/uriel-book/uriel_en.md

-During the time of the Second Temple, on Shabbat it was forbidden not only to wage war, but also to conduct peace negotiations (Josephus, *The War of the Jews* IV [2:3](https://www.sefaria.org/The_War_of_the_Jews.4.2.3)), despite the fact that this is not included in the list of 39 melakhot recorded later by the sages in the Mishnah.
+During the time of the Second Temple, on Shabbat it was forbidden not only to wage war, but also to conduct peace negotiations (Josephus, *The War of the Jews* IV [2:3](https://www.sefaria.org/The_War_of_the_Jews.4.2.3)), despite the fact that this is not included in the list of 39 melachot recorded later by the sages in the Mishnah.
 And here too it is clear that already then it was known that conducting negotiations is connected with making decisions.